juanmnl/hydra-theme/README.md

 # Hydra Syntax Theme

-Inspired by Marvel's Hydra, we got this beautiful syntax theme
+I made this syntax inspired by colors in Marvel's Hydra aesthetics.

 ## Screen